MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-linkedin.md

 5. Select **OK**.

-### Add an Azure Active Directory app in Human Resources
+### Add a Microsoft Entra app in Human Resources

-1. In Dynamics 365 Human Resources, open the **Azure Active Directory applications** page.
+1. In Dynamics 365 Human Resources, open the **Microsoft Entra applications** page.
 2. Add a new record to the list, and set the following fields:

     - **Client ID**: Enter **3a225c96-d62a-44ce-b3ec-bd4e8e9befef**.